Our Blog

 – Etc.

 Answer these questions and draw up scenarios for any foreseeable form of communication you may have with your audiences in the future.
-Deciding on some adjectives defining your brand voice will give you a firm foundation to start spreading your message.
+Deciding on some adjectives to define your brand voice will give you a firm foundation to start spreading your message.
 But remember, the most important thing about brand voice is that you remain consistent.

 So why not have some fun and de-corporatize it?
-There’s no reason to be so buttoned up when declaring your mission to the world.
-Instead of calling it a mission statement, take a page from Snap’s book and call it your “Storyline”.
+Instead of calling it a mission statement, take a page from Snap’s book and call it your “brand story.”
 Because what is a mission statement if it isn’t about where we come from and where we’re going?
-We want to tell our mission like the great story that it is:

 Snap exists to build strategic digital marketing plans that let clients achieve long term business goals.
 Born from a grassroots ecommerce success story, Snap has been on a mission to create the most effective websites on the Internet for more than a decade.